JahidHasanSarker/jahid11223/README.md

 - 🌱 I’m currently learning Node js & MongoDB
 - 👯 I’m looking to collaborate on github
-- 🤔 I’m looking for help with an internship to upgrade my skilss
+- 👀 I’m looking for an internship to upgrade my skilss
 - 💬 Ask me about Web Development
 - 📫 How to reach me: jahidhasan1695@gmail.com
 - ⚡ Fun fact: I love to watch Cartoons.